What You Need To Know About High-Risk Merchant Accounts With Instant Approval

-We explain what "instant approval" really means and why it's a bad idea, no matter how desperate you are to get a merchant account.
+We explain what instant approval really means and why it's a bad idea for high-risk businesses, no matter how desperate you are to get a merchant account.

 Nobody enjoys waiting to be cleared for a key business service, especially one so closely linked to sales as a merchant account.
 While third-party processors such as Square, Stripe, and PayPal let businesses start processing almost immediately, all three companies explicitly will not serve most high-risk industries.

-This post explains what “instant approval” really means and why it’s a bad idea, no matter how desperate you are to get a merchant account.
+This post explains what “instant approval” really means and why it’s a bad idea for high-risk businesses, no matter how desperate you are to get a high-risk merchant account.

 Can You Get A High-Risk Merchant Account With Instant Approval?